GoogleCloudPlatform/community/tutorials/https-load-balancing-nginx/index.md

         openssl rsa -in example.key -out example.key

-To generate a signed certificate, you will need a certificate signing request (CSR).
+To generate a signed certificate, you need a certificate signing request (CSR).
 Run the following command to create one:

     openssl req -new -key example.key -out example.csr